Class 2 National Insurance contributions: time limits for paying: late notification penalties

 Position before 6 April 2009 - Regulation 87 of the Social Security (Contributions) Regulations 2001 (SI 2001 No 1004)

-Anyone starting self-employment on or after 30t h April 2001 but before 6 April 2009 must register with HMRC within three months from the end of the calendar month in which they start self employment.
-Failure to register within the time limits will result in the individual being liable to a penalty of £100 unless
+Anyone starting self-employment on or after 30 April 2001 but before 6 April 2009 must register with HMRC within 3 months from the end of the calendar month in which they start self-employment.
+Failure to register within the time limits will result in the individual being liable to a penalty of £100 unless:

 - they are able to provide a reasonable excuse for the delay in registering, or

 When a penalty is imposed, Self-Employment Services in the National Insurance Contributions & Employer Office will issue a penalty bill.
-If the individual disputes the imposition of the penalty, and the dispute cannot be resolved, a formal decision will be issued, see DANSP21800.
+If the individual disputes the imposition of the penalty, and the dispute cannot be resolved, a formal decision will be issued.
 The formal decision will carry a right of appeal to the tribunal.
-The instructions for making a formal decision are in the Decision and Appeals for National Insurance and Statutory Payments (DANSP) Guidance.
+The instructions for making a formal decision are in the Decision and Appeals for National Insurance and Statutory Payments (DANSP) guidance.

 Position from 6 April 2009 - Regulations 87A to 87G of the Social Security (Contributions) Regulations 2001 (SI 2001 No 1004)

 For individuals who became self-employed on or after 6 April 2009 there are new provisions about charging penalties.
 The penalty is geared to the amount of Class 2 NICs due and there are provisions to reduce the amount of the penalty for disclosing a failure to comply with the requirement to notify.
 For more information about penalties, see the Compliance Handbook.